Jafner/Jafner.net/sites/Jafner.dev/content/homelab/monorepo/index.md

 The first step in this project for me was to make a list of all the repos I wanted to consolidate.
 This included public and private repos, and only repos containing my original work.

 **My list:**
+Most of these have been scrubbed at this point.
 1. homelab - The various iterations of my homelab configuration repos.
-Gitea(https://gitea.jafner.tools/Jafner/homelab), [Github (docker_config)](https://github.com/Jafner/docker_config), [Github (wiki)](https://github.com/Jafner/wiki), [Github (cloud_tools)](https://github.com/Jafner/cloud_tools), [Github (self-hosting)](https://github.com/Jafner/self-hosting).
 2. Jafner.dev - This blog!
-[Github](https://github.com/Jafner/Jafner.dev).
 3. dotfiles - The two copies of my dotfiles repo.
-Gitea(https://gitea.jafner.tools/Jafner/dotfiles), [Github](https://github.com/Jafner/dotfiles).
 4. nvgm - An unlaunched TTRPG blog in the vein of [Angry GM](https://theangrygm.com/), or [SlyFlourish](https://slyflourish.com/).
-Gitea (https://gitea.jafner.tools/Jafner/nvgm)
 5. pamidi - Bash script to control PulseAudio with a MIDI device.
-Gitea(https://gitea.jafner.tools/Jafner/pamidi), [Github](https://github.com/Jafner/pamidi)
 6. docker-llm-amd - Docker AI stack optimized for my RX 7900XTX.
-Gitea(https://gitea.jafner.tools/Jafner/docker-llm-amd)
 7. doradash - Programming practice project, meant to calculate DORA metrics from observability and CD platforms.
-Gitea (https://gitea.jafner.tools/Jafner/doradash)
 8. clip-it-and-ship-it - Programming practice project, meant to provide a Twitch Clips-like video highlighting experience for locally-recorded videos.
-Gitea (PyClipIt)(https://gitea.jafner.tools/Jafner/PyClipIt), [Github](https://github.com/Jafner/clip-it-and-ship-it).
 9. razer-bat - Python script to indicate Razer mouse battery level on the wireless dock's RGBs.
-[Github](https://github.com/Jafner/Razer-BatteryLevelRGB)
 10. 5etools-docker - Docker image to make hosting 5eTools a *bit* better.
-[Github](https://github.com/Jafner/5etools-docker)
 11. jafner-homebrew - 5eTools-compatible homebrew files for my original content.
-[Github](https://github.com/Jafner/jafner-homebrew)

 I chose to impose upon myself two constraints for this project: